Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

 where $m$ is the polariton mass.
-Using the theoretical value $g_{ex} = 6$~$\mu$eV-$\mu$m$^2$, divided by 12 for the number of quantum wells, and the measured polariton mass $m = 1.8\times 10^{-4} m_0$ from the curvature of the momentum-space data shown in Figure~\ref{mc1}(c), where $m_0$ is the vacuum electron mass, this formula implies a line broadening of only $3\times 10^{-5}$~meV at an exciton density of $10^9$~cm$^{-2}$; the corresponding blue shift would be only $5$~$\mu$eV.
-Even if the exciton density is assumed to be 100 times larger, so that the blue shift value is in agreement with the experimental value of 0.5 meV, this still only implies a line broadening of 3.5~$\mu$eV, far below the measured value of 0.75 meV.
-Because the line broadening is proportional to $g^2$ while the blue shift is linear with $g$, it is not possible to get agreement of the blue shift and line broadening numbers at {\em any} density, even assuming that the interactions are completely dominated by the exciton population, unless $g$ is increased to around 50-60 $\mu$eV-$\mu$m$^2$.
+If we assume that $\tilde g$ is given by the theoretical value $g_{ex} = 12$~$\mu$eV-$\mu$m$^2$, divided by 12 for the number of quantum wells, and use the measured polariton mass $m = 1.8\times 10^{-4} m_0$ from the curvature of the momentum-space data shown in Figure~\ref{mc1}(c), where $m_0$ is the vacuum electron mass, then this formula implies a Lorentzian line broadening around $10^{-5}$~meV at an exciton density of $10^9$~cm$^{-2}$; the corresponding blue shift would be only $10$~$\mu$eV.
+Even if the exciton density is assumed to be 50 times larger, so that the blue shift value is in agreement with the experimental value of 0.5 meV, this still only implies a line broadening of 50~$\mu$eV, far below the measured value of 0.75 meV.
+Because the line broadening is proportional to $\tilde g^2$ while the blue shift is linear with $\tilde g$, it is not possible to get agreement of the blue shift and line broadening numbers at {\em any} density, even assuming that the interactions are completely dominated by the exciton population, unless $\tilde g$ is increased to around 50-60 $\mu$eV-$\mu$m$^2$.
 In that case, the experimental values of both the blue shift and the line broadening of around 0.5 meV can be obtained for an exciton density of $10^9$~cm$^{-2}$, consistent with the observed numbers and reasonable estimates of the exciton density, as discussed below.
-This value of $g$ is effectively for pure excitonic interactions, because the photon-exciton detuning (see Appendix \ref{appcal}) implies that the data of Figure \ref{mit2}, from Ref.~\onlinecite{naturephys}, was for polaritons strongly in the excitonic regime.
-Taking into account the factor of 12 for the MQW structure implies a value for $g_{ex} \sim 500~\mu$eV-$\mu$m$^2$ from these measurements, about two orders of magnitude higher than the theoretical value deduced in Section I for this experiment, but well below the originally reported value.
+Taking into account the factor of 12 for the MQW structure (which is a debatable approach, as discussed in the introduction) implies a value for $g_{ex} \sim 500~\mu$eV-$\mu$m$^2$ from these measurements, about two orders of magnitude higher than the theoretical value deduced in Section I for this experiment, but well below the originally reported value of Ref.~\onlinecite{naturephys}.
+As discussed above, if we assume that excitons in nearby quantum wells interact with each other, then this number should be reduced to around 150~$\mu$eV-$\mu$m$^2$, about a factor of ten higher than the theoretical value.